adv-andrew/andrewvu.io/content/posts/my-first-post.md

 | **Reliability** | ~60% success rate | > 95% success rate |
 | **Context** | Forgets easily | Remembers your preferences |

-*[Image placeholder: Mockup of what an OS-level AI overlay interface might look like]*

 ## What Needs to Happen for CUAs to Be Actually Useful

 ### 1. Efficiency Improvements